lallaria/MultiworldGG/worlds/tunic/docs/en_TUNIC.md

 There is an [entrance tracker](https://scipiowright.gitlab.io/tunic-tracker/) for the entrance randomizer.
 This is a manual tracker that runs in your browser.
 This tracker was created by ScipioWright, and is a fork of the Pokémon Tracker by [Sergi "Sekii" Santana](https://gitlab.com/Sekii/pokemon-tracker).

 You can also use the Universal Tracker (by Faris and qwint) to find a complete list of what checks are in logic with your current items.
 You can find it on the Archipelago Discord, in its post in the future-game-design channel.
 This tracker is an extension of the regular MultiworldGG Text Client.
+It ships with MWGG by default.

 ## What should I know regarding logic?
 In general: